Below you will find answers to some frequently asked questions (FAQs),

 Crypto assets held by a member firm on behalf of a client are not eligible for CIPF coverage.

-CIPF protection is also not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is also not available to customers for a mutual fund dealer accounts located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 No, CIPF does not protect the value of your GICs.
 If you have an account with a CIPF member firm, and the CIPF member firm becomes insolvent, CIPF works to ensure that any property (including GICs) being held for you by the firm at that time is given back to you, within certain limits.
 CIPF does not guarantee what the GIC will be worth.